davidmarquis/fluent-interface-proxy/README.markdown

 ## Tips for designing your builder interfaces

- * **Any prefix is supported for property-setting methods** In the example above, `with` is used for all methods, but anything could be used.
+ * **Any prefix is supported for property-setting methods** In the example above, `with` and `having` are used, but anything else lower case could be used.
  * **The property names must match between the builder method and the actual bean property** For every property-setting method in your builder, there must exist a property that is named exactly the same as what comes after the lower case prefix.
     Ex: `builder.withSomething` -> `bean.setSomething`